Friday Photo: Clouds

 David is currently Vice President of Technology and the Information Security Officer (ISO) for a large healthcare organization in the northeast United States.
 He holds a bachelor’s degree in Music, a master’s degree in Information Technology Management, a master’s degree in Healthcare Administration Informatics, and is a Certified Information Systems Auditor.
 David began his journey to private pilot in May of 2020 with a completion to Private Pilot in August 2021.
 As an ISO David deals with risk and risk mitigation everyday in the cybersecurity universe and learned quickly that flying is all about dealing with risk and mitigation.
-David’s parents were both pilots, as well as his uncle, so it’s in his blood.
+David’s Parents were both pilots and while he flew on and off at a younger age, he did not get his Private Pilot's license until he was in his 60s.
+David says “It’s never too late to pursue what you love."

 Approach to York Airport (KTHV) Runway 35, York, Pennsylvania.
 The summer brings opportunities for late flying, sunsets, and just beautiful green landscape.